phatcrayons/CoffeeShop-Website/README.md

 Homepage:

 1. Banner area with featured deal: title, small description, image and a link to learn more
-2. “Starbucks Rewards” Section
-3. “Pay with your phone” section
+2. “Rewards” and “Pay with your phone” Section

 Coffee Page:

 1. “One tree for every bag” section
 2. “COFFEE FINDER” section
-3. “Starbucks Reserve®” section
+3. “Reserve®” section
 4. “How to brew” section

 MENU page: